staudenmeir/eloquent-has-many-deep/README.md

 You can include `MorphToMany` relationships in the intermediate path.

-Using the [documentation example](https://laravel.com/docs/eloquent-relationships#many-to-many-polymorphic-relations) with an additional level:
+Consider the [documentation example](https://laravel.com/docs/eloquent-relationships#many-to-many-polymorphic-relations) with an additional level:
 `User` → has many → `Post` → morph to many → `Tag`

 Add the pivot table to the intermediate models and specify the polymorphic foreign keys as an array, starting with the `*_type` column: